AidanV/NixOS/README.md

-# This is a NixOS configuration that uses the COSMIC Desktop Environment
+# This is a NixOS configuration that uses the GNOME Desktop Environment
 #### Other Desktop Environments located on other branches

 ## Recommended steps to install for yourself on NixOS